11ty/11ty-website/docs/collections.md

 ### Sort descending

-To sort descending in your template, just use `Array.reverse()`.
+To sort descending in your template, just use `Array.prototype.reverse()`.
 For example, in Nunjucks it’d look like this:

 {% raw %}
 ```